carlislerainey/priors-for-separation/README.md

-In-progress manuscript, code, and data for the paper tentatively titled "Reasonable Measures of Uncertainty Under Separation."
+In-progress manuscript, code, and data for the paper tentatively titled "Dealing with Separation in Logistic Regression Models."

 Here's the main point: